 On October 21, 2020, the first patient was dosed in Novartis International's NIS793 Phase 2 clinical trial and the Company earned a \$25.0 million milestone payment.
-As specified under the terms the Anti-TGF β Antibody License Agreement, the Company received \$17.7 million in cash and the remaining balance of \$7.3 million was recognized as a reduction to the Company's debt obligation to Novartis.
+As specified under the terms of the Anti-TGF β Antibody License Agreement, the Company received \$17.7 million in cash and the remaining balance of \$7.3 million was recognized as a reduction to the Company's debt obligation to Novartis.
 The Company is eligible to receive up to a total of \$445.0 million in the remaining development, regulatory and commercial milestones under the Anti-TGF β Antibody License Agreement.

-As of March 31, 2021 and December 31, 2020, there wereno contract assets or contract liabilities related to this agreement.
+As of June 30, 2021 and December 31, 2020, there wereno contract assets or contract liabilities related to this agreement.
 None of the costs to obtain or fulfill the contract were capitalized.
-No revenue was recognized for the three months ended March 31, 2021 and 2020
+No revenue was recognized for the three and six months ended June 30, 2021 and 2020.